silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 required.

-Ensure the sphinxd search daemon process is set up to start when the computer rEboots, running as the same user as apache (e.g. www-data)
+Ensure the sphinxd search daemon process is set up to start when the computer reboots, running as the same user as apache (e.g. www-data)

 On OS X, you'll probably need to raise the open file limit for more complex sites (see http://serverfault.com/questions/15564/where-are-the-default-ulimits-specified-on-os-x-10-5)